Updated: March 2026

 A Brief History of Anna Maria Island

-Soft sugar-white sand, pastel cottages, and quiet streets where golf carts outnumber cars — Anna Maria Island feels different the moment you arrive.
+Soft sugar-white sand, pastel cottages, and quiet streets where golf carts outnumber cars—Anna Maria Island feels different the moment you arrive.
 That charm isn’t accidental.
-It’s rooted in a rich history shaped by early settlers, fishing traditions, and a long-standing commitment to preserving the island’s “Old Florida” character.
+It’s rooted in a history shaped by early settlers, fishing traditions, and a long-standing commitment to preserving the island’s Old Florida character.

-Understanding the island’s past adds a whole new layer to your trip.
-Suddenly, the landmarks, street names, and historic buildings aren’t just scenic backdrops — they’re part of a living timeline that makes Anna Maria Island feel timeless rather than touristy.
+Understanding the history of Anna Maria Island adds a deeper layer to your visit.
+Landmarks, street names, and historic buildings shift from scenic backdrops to part of a living timeline that makes the island feel timeless rather than touristy.

 Today, traces of that layered past can still be seen in the island’s historic piers, preserved cottages, and intentionally low-key development that gives Anna Maria Island its timeless Old Florida feel.